CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Answer the following questions using the page linked to above:

-a) Look at the README.md.
+a) View the **README.md** file.
 What do the instructions tell you?
 b) How many files are there inside the `blogs` folder?
-c) How many lines are there in the **package.json**?
+c) How many lines are there in the **package.json** file?
-d) Find the file with the blog content you can see on the [live website here](https://git-demo-week1.netlify.app/)
+d) Find the file with the blog content you can see on the live site here [blog 1](https://git-demo-week1.netlify.app/blogs/1)

+You'll learn more about these type of files throughout the course.

 {{</note>}}

-We can use the Github interface to explore the different **commits** ( versions ) of the project.
+> We can use the Github interface to explore the different **commits** ( versions ) of a project.

 {{<note type="exercise" title="exercise 2.2">}}